Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 * Open the downloaded application package and follow the instructions
 * Drag Chrome to your dock

-#### VS Code

-At Ada Developers Academy, we will be using [Visual Studio Code](https://code.visualstudio.com/), a text editor, to write our code.
-It is a popular code editor and has a number of features for debugging, and using Git.

-##### VS Code installation steps

-* Navigate to the [VS Code](https://code.visualstudio.com/) website
-* Download the zip to your Applications folder
-* Unzip the folder, by double-clicking, or right-click _Open_
-* Drag VS Code to your Applications folder and open it up
-* Press `F1` and type `Shell Command: install 'code' command in PATH`.
-This will allow you to invoke VS code from the terminal.

 #### Homebrew Package Manager

 [Homebrew Package Manager](http://brew.sh) makes it easy to install a variety of software packages, and is used by the following Ruby Version Manager (rvm).